Find out more about our Directors below...

 Director of Operations – Marcia Ramsay

-Marcia has always worked in the field of health and social care having started her career as a nurse, moving in to social work services and then on to the voluntary sector including time with Barnardos and Gowrie Housing Association.
-She then spent a number of years working independent advocacy specifically working with people who have dementia and their families before moving in to the regulation of registered care services.
-She worked for the Care Commission (and later the Care Inspectorate) for 10 years, starting as Locality Manager and latterly spending 3 years as Director of Adult Services Regulation.
+Marcia has always worked in the field of health and social care having started her career as a nurse, moving in to social work services and then on to the voluntary sector.
+She then spent a number of years working independent advocacy specifically working with people who have dementia and their families and then at a national level as Director of Advocacy 2000.
+In 2002 she moved in to the regulation of registered care services and worked for the Care Commission (and later the Care Inspectorate) for over 10 years, initially as a Locality Manager and latterly spending three years as Director of Adult Services Regulation.

 Marcia joined Alzheimer Scotland in May 2015, having spent the last 3 years as the Director of Operations for Scotland in a large international charity providing services to people with complex physical and learning disabilities and adults with acquired brain injury.